-In the absence of amphoteric solutions, irrigation with should be performed with Hartmann's or Normal Saline solutions.
-If neither would be available, irrigation with tap or bottled water (45) [Ia].
+In the absence of amphoteric solutions, irrigation with should be performed with Hartmann's or 0.9% Sodium Chloride solutions.
+If neither are available, irrigation should be carried out with tap or bottled water (45) [Ia].

 Treatment of chemical burns should be undertaken whenever encountered, regardless of delay to presentation as the burning process may continue for many hours following contact.
 The duration of irrigation should be continued for as long as practically safe and possible.